mokchend/mysfpal-builds/developmentTips.md

 # Installation is extremely slow
 * __TODO__ : Using electron-builder is slow due to the fact that I try to hack the installer by adding sfdx-cli node as an external dependency.
-This work great but the drawback is that installer took  10 mn to install a simple hello World application ?!
+This work great but the drawback is that installer took  11 mn to install a simple hello World application (and 5 mn to build it ?!) ?!
 ```
 let fullPathCommandSfdx = is.dev()
   ? process.cwd() + `/node_modules/sfdx-cli/bin/run`